Get started with email marketing!

 - Email service providers take care to ensure a high deliverability rate for your messages.
 They have reliable servers and ensure those servers aren’t used by spammers, which increases the chance that all of your messages will reliably be delivered to all of your subscribers.

 Which email service provider is right for you?
 There are several companies in this field.
 A lot of folks start with MailChimp because it’s free (and I was someone who did just that).
 After using it for a while and running into a lot of frustrating experiences to do what seemed like they should be fairly simple things, I signed up for ConvertKit and haven’t looked back.
-Yes, there’s a monetary investment, but the tools to manage your list(s) are fantastic.
+Yes, there’s a monetary investment, but the tools to manage your list(s) are fantastic and when we talk about a company that’s good match for email marketing for photographers, ConvertKit is it.

 Once you sign up for an email provider, the next step is creating your list and getting your first subscribers.